samlawhon/dotfiles/README.md

 # vimconfig

-Storage for .vimrc, and some notes on troubles encountered with configuring vim to work with Aanaconda and Python.
+Storage for .vimrc and other dotfiles.

 ## Prerequisites